SimplyAdmire/Admi/README.md

 # Admi
-Keep your companies administration organized in one place
+Keep your company's administration organized in one place